EQUIP - Development of Quality and Interaction in Everyday Pedagogical Life

 Sub-project 1A - Effects of Sustained Shared Thinking

 Sustained Shared Thinking (König, 2009; Siraj-Blatchford et al. 2002) has proven to be a particularly promising format of pedagogical interaction in terms of pedagogical process quality.
-The aim of the sub-project is to investigate the influences of this interaction format on children's language behaviour, exploration activities and cognitive abilities.
+The aim of the sub-project is to investigate the influence of this interaction format on children's language behaviour, exploration activities and cognitive abilities.

-Subproject 1B – Cognitively stimulating interactions in practice
+Sub-project 1B - Cognitively stimulating interactions in practice

-Project leaders: Tina Marusch (University of Potsdam), Juliane Burmester (University of Potsdam)
+Sub-project management: Tina Marusch (University of Potsdam), Juliane Burmester (University of Potsdam)

-Subproject 1C – Children's perspectives in the quality development of day care centres
+Sub-project 1C - Children's perspectives in the quality development of daycare centres

-Project management: Joseph Rothmaler, Stephanie Pigorsch
+Sub-project management: Joseph Rothmaler, Stephanie Pigorsch

-Module responsibility: Prof. Dr. Stefan Thomas
+Module leader: Prof Dr Stefan Thomas

 Practice development and research field 2: